SoontirFell/PlaylistRx/README.md

 # PlaylistRx

-Creat YouTube, SoundCloud, and Spotify playlists based on your saved Reddit links.
+Parse your saved Reddit links to create playlists on YouTube and Spotify.